DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Draft Proposal.md

 ## Goal
 My initial thoughts about the project is to predict taxi fares which would be helpful for the user to plan his/her trip. <br>

-## Model
-I would like to apply couple of machine learning algorithms like Linear regression, XBoost, RandomForest on the data and compare their performances using Mean Absolute Error.
-Finally pick the best performing algorithm. <br>

-## Front End
-I would like to implement a webpage where it takes information like source and destination from the customer then provides the estimated fare for the trip. <br>

-## Cloud Storage
-I would like store my data in the S3 bucket of AWS and acces it in my python program. <br>

-## Source of Data
-I have choosen DC taxi rides dataset available at https://opendata.dc.gov/documents/2b61c28adfbd431587ec728829cceb6e/explore

 ## Data Columns